 Is there a GPA cutoff?

-Yes, a minimum GPA of 3.2 in undergraduate work is required by the ECE Department.
+Yes, a minimum GPA of 3.2 for the MS degree and a 3.5 for the PhD degree in undergraduate work is required by the ECE Department.
 Most students accepted into the graduate program have GPAs well above that level.

 Is there a minimum percentile score?

 Yes.
 Applicants from India should have a minimum percentile score of 80, and applicants from China should have a minimum percentile of 86.